Sticky Apple and Ginger Cake

 How long will this cake keep and can I freeze it?

 This ginger cake keeps pretty well in an airtight container – for about 4 to 5 days.
 Like most cakes, it also freezes exceptionally well.
-Simply wrap well and freeze in sealed containers for up to 3 months.
+Simply wrap well and freeze in freezer bags or sealed containers for up to 3 months.

 More easy snack cake recipes